doyousketch2/eAWB/README.md

 ![image](https://pbs.twimg.com/media/DTzLQn_WAAESxH9?format=jpg)

-*Some images may need more aggressive filtering.*
+*Some images may need more aggressive filtering than others.*

 *If the color appears off*, Undo,
 look at histogram for each of the colors,